Invariance of cosmological number counts under disformal transformations: Introduction

 In order to construct viable modified theories, one must ensure that the additional degrees of freedom arising in such modifications do not lead to a ghost behaviour or other unwanted instabilities, both at the background and the perturbative order.
-These requirements led to the construction of the Horndeski theory -- the most general ST theory with a single scalar field leading to second-order equations of motion, thereby avoiding ghost degrees of freedom \cite{Horndeski:1974wa}.
+These requirements led to the construction of the Horndeski theory -- the most general ST theory with a single scalar field leading to second-order equations of motion, thereby avoiding ghost degrees of freedom \cite{Horndeski:1974wa}, and possible ways to tackle instabilities regarding the speed of gravitational waves have also been discussed, for example in \cite{Oikonomou:2020sij}.
 These theories have found numerous applications in cosmology, particularly in constructing viable models of inflation and dark energy \cite{Deffayet:2013lga}.
 Lately, healthy extensions beyond Horndeski theories have also been studied which are usually obtained by performing the so-called disformal transformation of the field space metric tensor which is essentially a generalization of the well-known conformal transformation (also sometimes called the Weyl transformation).
+Such generalisations can be useful in various ways, for example in the incorporation of quantum effects in spacetime geometry \cite{Chowdhury:2021fjw}, where disformal frames can help in dealing with singularity issues that arise in conformal frames, particularly because of the more general construction of a disformal transformation.
 A theory invariant under the conformal transformation is called conformally invariant which only involves rescaling of the metric tensor by a conformal factor.
 It is important to note that such a conformal transformation does not modify the causal structure of the spacetime.
-In general, the disformal transformation contains a scalar field $\phi$ as well as its first order derivatives\footnote{Note that the disformal transformation is not just a simple field redefinition because it involves derivatives of the scalar field.} and can be written as \be g_{\mu \nu} = \mathcal{A}(\phi,X) \tilde{g}_{\mu \nu} + \mathcal{B}(\phi,X) {\nabla}_\mu \phi{\nabla}_\nu \phi\,, \ee where $\mathcal{A}$ and $\mathcal{B}$ are some general functions, referred to as the conformal and disformal factors, respectively and $X = -\frac{1}{2}{\nabla}_\mu \phi{\nabla}^\mu \phi $.
+In general, the disformal transformation contains a scalar field $\phi$ as well as its first order derivatives\footnote{Note that the disformal transformation is not just a simple field redefinition because it involves derivatives of the scalar field.} and can be written as \be g_{\mu \nu} = \mathcal{A}(\phi,X) \tilde{g}_{\mu \nu} + \mathcal{B}(\phi,X) {\nabla}_\mu \phi{\nabla}_\nu \phi\,, \ee where $\mathcal{A}$ and $\mathcal{B}$ are some general functions, referred to as the conformal and disformal factors, respectively and $X =-\frac{1}{2}g_{\mu\nu}{\nabla}^\mu \phi{\nabla}^\nu \phi = -\frac{1}{2}{\nabla}_\mu \phi{\nabla}^\mu \phi $.
 Although ${\nabla}_\mu$ indicates the covariant derivative, for a scalar field it becomes ${\nabla}_\mu \phi = {\partial}_\mu \phi$.
 For $\mathcal{B}=0$, Eq. (\ref{e:disformal_def}) reduces to the ordinary conformal transformation while $\mathcal{A}=1$ represents the pure disformal transformation.
 In \cite{Bekenstein:1992pj}, the concept and formulation of the disformal transformation was first introduced by Bekenstein in order to relate geometries of the same gravitational theory which suggests a richer set of possibilities for the transformed metric.
+Although Eq. (\ref{e:disformal_def}) does not indicate the most general form of a disformal transformation, it is one of the simplest ones involving the derivatives of a scalar.
 Since some of these possibilities may be unphysical, the functions $\mathcal{A}$ and $\mathcal{B}$ are generally subject to some constraints.